2015 Tesla Model S 70D in new Ocean Blue color

 Virtually every aspect of Model S operation, from the climate control system to the suspension, is controlled by software.
 "A computer on wheels," some have called it.

-As a Model S owner for more than a year, I can testify that the cumulative effect has been to significantly improve the car.
+As a Model S owner, I can testify that the cumulative effect has been to significantly improve the car.

 I've come to look forward to those mornings where I'm greeted by a surprise message on the 17-inch touch screen: A new software update is available; would I like to download it now, or schedule it for later?